Skip to content

 */

-The Effect.orElseSucceed function will always replace the original failure with a success value, ensuring the effect cannot fail:
+The Effect.orElseSucceed function will replace the original failure with a success value, ensuring the effect cannot fail:

 Example (Replacing Failure with Success using Effect.orElseSucceed)